Policies and Procedures

 • General Education students who require re-enrollment, must be concurrently re-enrolled in Practicum.

-• The student will bear all associated enrollment and re-enrollment costs in accordance with withdrawal and dismissal policies (See Dismissal from TCSJ and Grades – IMPACT Withdrawal Policies).
+• The student is responsible for all associated enrollment and re-enrollment costs in accordance with withdrawal and dismissal policies (See Dismissal from TCSJ and Grades – IMPACT Withdrawal Policies.)

 • Re-enrollment in supervised clinical practice will delay the student’s ability to complete the program and will require an extension of the intern credential.